 The above statements will be given a more formal label in Definition \ref{def: well-foundedness}.
 This is also where we will consider the relations between these and analogous statements involving the surjective ordering of cardinals.
 Indeed, if there is an injection from $X$ into $Y$, then there exists a surjection the other way, unless $X=\es\neq Y$.
 Even this trivial construction becomes interesting when we talk about sequences, as in $(4)$ above: Given a sequence of injections $(f_i : X_i \to Y_i)$, one can certainly rely on Countable Choice to get a sequence of surjections $(g_i : Y_i \to X_i)$; and Countable Choice turns out to be necessary to obtain this conclusion.
 We show in Theorem \ref{thm: CC equivalence} that Countable Choice is equivalent to this triviality and even to an apparently weaker form of it.

 We also show in Theorem \ref{thm: surj WF implies Dual CSB} that the analogous statement to (4), with a sequence of sets $(A_i)$ and a corresponding sequence of surjections $(f_i : A_i \to A_{i+1})$, implies the Dual Cantor-Schr\"oder-Bernstein theorem, i.e. the statement ``if $X$ and $Y$ are non-empty sets and there are surjections $g: X\to Y$ and $h: Y\to X$, then there is a bijection between $X$ and $Y$."
-Corollary \ref{cor: surj WF consequences} highlights some consequences of result.
+Corollary \ref{cor: surj WF consequences} highlights some consequences of this result.

-Finally, we also consider connections between these forms of well-founded\-ness and other consequences of Choice.
-For example, the statement ``if $X = \es$ or $Y$ surjects onto $X$, then $X$ injects into $Y$," called the Partition Principle, implies that all the forms of well-foundedness defined in Definition \ref{def: well-foundedness} are equivalent.
-The question of whether the Partition Principle implies $\AC$ is also still open, and an answer to that may provide some insight on how to tackle the analogous question for well-foundedness.
-We also look at Dependent Choice and the Dual Cantor-Schr\"oder-Bernstein theorem, among others.
+Finally, we consider connections between these forms of well-founded\-ness and other consequences of $\AC$.
+For example, the statement ``if $X = \es$ or $Y$ surjects onto $X$, then $X$ injects into $Y$," called the Partition Principle, implies that all the forms of well-foundedness (Definition \ref{def: well-foundedness}) are equivalent.
+The question of whether the Partition Principle implies $\AC$ is still open, and an answer to that may provide some insight on tackling the analogous question for well-foundedness.
+We also look at connections with Dependent Choice and the Dual Cantor-Schr\"oder-Bernstein theorem, among others.